 This test identifies congenital or inherited syndromes that may affect sperm production or function, often recommended for patients with severely low sperm concentration due to Y chromosome alterations.

 Infertility can be a source of stress, but you are not alone.
-Fertility specialists offer tests and treatments for both partners.

 Schedule a consultation and take the first step towards building your family.